 A copayment or “copay” is a preset, fixed amount (e.g. $45) you pay any time you receive a certain service.
 There are many different types of copays.
 For example, some are for doctor visits, some are for prescription drugs, and some are for hospital services like emergency room visits.

 Pay attention to whether copayments are available pre-deductible (i.e. before you hit the plan’s deductible) or post-deductible (i.e. after you hit the plan’s deductible).

-While premium tax credits (see #3 above) reduce the cost of a health insurance plan, cost-sharing reduction (CSR) subsidies reduce out-of-pocket exposure of a plan.
-If you qualify, CSR subsidies lower a plan’s out-of-pocket maximums, deductibles, coinsurance, and copayments.
+While premium tax credits (see #3 above) reduce the cost of a health insurance plan, cost-sharing reductions (CSRs) reduce the out-of-pocket exposure of a plan.
+If you qualify, CSRs lower a plan’s out-of-pocket maximums, deductibles, coinsurance, and copayments.

 (Note: If you're a member of a federally recognized tribe or an Alaska Native Claims Settlement Act Corporation shareholder, you may qualify for additional CSRs.)